tokio-rs/website/content/docs/getting-started/runtime.md

 }
 ```

-This code will do nothing while the compiler produces the warning below, reminding you
+This code will do nothing.
+Therefore, the compiler produces the warning below, reminding you
 that the future must be awaited in order for it to be executed.

 ```text